sandra-calvo/Blockchain101-Feb2019/README.md

-# Build and deploy your Blockchain network
+# Build and deploy your first Blockchain network

->Using Hyperledger Fabric on IBM Blockchain Platform 2.0
+### Using Hyperledger Fabric on IBM Blockchain Platform 2.0

-This code pattern demonstrates setting up a network on the IBM Blockchain Platform 2.0 and deploying the Fabcar smart contract on the network.
-Next, we setup our application to interact with the network including identities to submit transactions on the smart contract.
+This lab demonstrates setting up a network on the IBM Blockchain Platform 2.0 and deploying the Fabcar smart contract on the network.
+We will setup our application to interact with the network including identities to submit transactions on the smart contract.
 The application is setup with a Node.js server using the Fabric Node SDK to process requests to the network, and a Vue.js client to bring up a web interface.

- When the reader has completed this code pattern, they will understand how to:
+After you complete this lab, you will understand how to:

 * Setup a Hyperledger Fabric network on IBM Blockchain Platform 2.0
 * Install and instantiate smart contract through the IBM Blockchain Platform 2.0